-Mr. Pritchard, in reviewing my book on the plurality of worlds, says that I represent Mr. Lockyer as impeding the progress of science; on the contrary, I regard Mr. Lockyer as one who has, in a most marked and important manner, advanced the who has, in a host market and important manner, atvanced the cause of science, and I confidently anticipate admirable work from him in the future.
+MR. PRITCHARD, in reviewing my book on the plurality of worlds, says that I represent Mr. Lockyer as impeding the progress of science; on the contrary, I regard Mr. Lockyer as one who has, in a most marked and important manner, advanced the cause of science, and I confidently anticipate admirable work from him in the future.
 It is surely not wrong in me to express openly my opinion that Mr. Lockyer's theory of the corona is erroneous, or that (precisely because an expedition will set forth next December to observe the corona) the arguments against it cannot advantageously be neglected.
-But to assert, in the face of the fact that I give reasons for objecting to it, that I object "simply because" Mr. Lockyer's "opinions do not square with mine," is to make a misstatement which one can scarcely with lime, is to line a missiatement which one can searchly imagine to result from mere negligence.
+But to assert, in the face of the fact that I give reasons for objecting to it, that I object "simply because" Mr. Lockyer's "opinions do not square with mine," is to make a misstatement which one can scarcely imagine to result from mere negligence.

+Minimile, is to make a missiatchient which one can scattery imagine to result from mere negligence.
 Mr. Pritchard quotes my words, "I have very little doubt that Uranus has at least eight satellites," and asks how I venture to set my opinion in antagonism with Mr. Lassell's observations.
-How strange he should not have quoted the next sentence also, which would have shown that, as a matter of fact, I set the conservations of Sir W. Herschel against the opinion of the esteemed and eminent astronomer who is President of the Astronomical Society.
+How strange he should not have quoted the next sentence also, which would have shown that, as a matter of fact, I set the observations of Sir W. Herschel against the opinion of the esteemed and eminent astronomer who is President of the Astronomical Society.
 One can scarcely imagine this omission to result from mere negligence.

 Mr. Pritchard makes me say, in the face of Sir William Thomson's abandonment of the theory, that the sun's heat is derived from a battery of meteors, "I am quite certain . . . that at least an important proportion of the sun's heat" is so supplied.
 And he adds, "We may fairly ask whence has Mr. Proctor this certain knowledge?"
-How strange that he should have omitted the remainder of the sentence!
+How strange that he should have omitted the remainder of the sentence !
 What I actually wrote was, "I am quite certain there is no flaw in the evidence I have adduced from the laws of probability, and that we are bound to accept as a legitimate conclusion from that evidence the theory that at least an important proportion," &c.
 This reference to the evidence, and to the laws of probability, would have spoiled Professor Pritchard's reasoning.
-Here, again, we car imagine that the omission results from mere negligence.
-Here, again, we can scarcely negligence.
+Here, again, we can scarcely imagine that the omission results from mere negligence.

 There are other points of the same kind in Mr. Pritchard's review, which space prevents my dwelling on.
-Suffice it to say, that every criticism it contains is vitiated by misstatements or omissions, which one can scarcely imagine to result from mere
+Suffice it to say, that every criticism it contains is vitiated by misstatements or omissions, which one can scarcely imagine to result from mere negligence.